ofreyes2/DividendTracker/README.md

 A professional daily dividend capture trading app with AI-powered stock screening and analysis.
 Find stocks with ex-dividend dates, calculate optimal positions to hit daily dividend targets, track trading opportunities, and execute a systematic buy-hold-sell rotation strategy.

-**🚀 NEW: Advanced Real-Time Data System with Background Refresh & WebSocket Updates** - Complete data management system with automatic scheduled refreshes, chunked loading for 11k+ tickers, and real-time WebSocket price updates.
+**🚀 NEW: Advanced Real-Time Data System with Background Refresh & WebSocket Updates** - Complete data management system with automatic scheduled refreshes, two-phase loading for 11,628 tickers, and real-time WebSocket price updates.

 ## Overview

 This app helps active traders execute a **daily dividend capture strategy**—buying stocks the day before their ex-dividend date, collecting the dividend payment, then selling and rotating capital to the next opportunity.
-Features comprehensive stock database with 11,000+ dividend-eligible tickers, date-based filtering, AI-powered position sizing to hit daily targets (e.g., $1,000/day), volume analysis for safe exits, and real-time trading calculations with Polygon.io integration for live market data.
+Features comprehensive stock database with 11,628 dividend-eligible tickers, date-based filtering, AI-powered position sizing to hit daily targets (e.g., $1,000/day), volume analysis for safe exits, and real-time trading calculations with Polygon.io integration for live market data.

 ## Key Features